kent-map/kent/theatre/canterbury-theatre.md

 <param ve-entity eid="Q618045" aliases="Margate">

 Canterbury has a long history of theatrical entertainment.
-Between AD 80–90, the Romans built an amphitheatre in the St. Margaret’s Street area where spectators could sit on a gravel bank to enjoy the performances.[^ref1] In the 3rd century, a ‘D’ shaped, Flavian style (AD201-300) amphitheatre was built in the same location, which could seat around 3,000. [^ref2] By Anglo Saxon times, the amphitheatre had decayed.
+Between AD 80–90, the Romans built an amphitheatre in the St. Margaret’s Street area where spectators could sit on a gravel bank to enjoy the performances.[^ref1] In the 3rd century, a ‘D’ shaped, Flavian style (AD201-300) amphitheatre was built in the same location, which could seat around 3,000.[^ref2]
+<br><br>
+By Anglo Saxon times, the amphitheatre along with many of the other city's buildings had decayed.

 St Augustine and Church dramas

 In AD597, Saint Augustine landed in Kent and converted many to Christianity.

-A hundred years later, attitudes had changed towards theatre.
-Archbishop Theodore of Canterbury banned all wandering players and condemned folk plays.
+Theodore of Tarsus, who was Archbishop of Canterbury from 668-690, banned all wandering players and condemned folk plays.
 He issued ecclesiastical laws condemning [Hoodening](/19c/19c-hoodening/) performances, most popular in East Kent around Christmastime.

 Around AD 1180, Canterbury’s Guild Hall was built on the corner of the High Street and Guildhall Street.
 Although, mainly used for municipal purposes, it occasionally held musical events.